bplaat/android-apps/bassietest/README.md

 # BassieTest Android App

-A example test app for the Bassie Android build script and some shared Java classes
+A example test app for the bob build tool and sandbox for some ideas